CrackleTeam/CrackleSDK/doc/API.md

 * `showMsg` - Show a basic message to the user.
 * `addApi` - Add a "extra API" to the Crackle API.
 This is useful for libraries.
 This is added to new mods `api` objects.
 (Note that this currently doesn't modify existing mods)
 * `inform` - Inform the user of something, with a title.
+* `registerMenuHook` - Attach a menu hook.
+First item is the name of the menu to hook, and the second is a function which takes in a MenuMorph and modifes it.
+Here are the menu names:
+    * `projectMenu` - Menu from file button
+    * `settingsMenu` - Menu from settings button
+    * `cloudMenu` - Menu from could button

 ## `this` in `main`
 The object stored in `this` when you call main is actually NOT the object you returned.
 Yes, most of it is copied, but its actually a `Mod` object (contained in `mod.js`).
 This mod object actually support events, by using EventTarget.
 You can `addEventListener` and such, just like DOM elements.
 The section following contains those events you can attach to.